-equipment," as defined by federal statute, includes a wide range of material, such as grenades; highly mobile multi-wheeled mine-resistant vehicles; weaponized drones; combat aircraft; bayonets and firearm silencers.
+The new statute addresses this issue by immediately barring police departments from obtaining excess military equipment from the federal government.
+This so called federally designated "controlled equipment," as defined by federal statute, includes a wide range of material, such as grenades; highly mobile multi-wheeled mine-resistant vehicles; weaponized drones; combat aircraft; bayonets and firearm silencers.
 The Governor and Commissioner of Public Protection may make an exception upon a showing that controlled equipment is necessary in the case of a natural disaster or for other public safety purposes.

 An extensive portion of the statute deals with the filing of false complaints.
-These provisions arose from the public outrage against so-called "Karen" complaints, which has become a widespread meme referencing a middle-class white woman who exhibits privileged behavior, typically by making police complaints against black people for fictitious wrongs.
-There have been a number of incidents caught on phone videos over the last several years, such as a woman who called the police when a black eight-year-old child was selling water without a permit.
-Perhaps the most notorious incident took place on Memorial Day, 2020, when a black bird-watcher was walking in Central Park, New York City, when he encountered a white woman who let her dog off the leash in a leash-only area of the park.
+These provisions arose from the public outrage against so-called "Karen" complaints, which has become a widespread meme referencing a middle-class white woman who exhibits privileged behavior, typically by making police complaints against Black people for fictitious wrongs.
+There have been a number of incidents caught on phone videos over the last several years, such as a woman who called the police when a Black 8 year-old child was selling water without a permit.
+Perhaps the most notorious incident took place on Memorial Day, 2020, when a Black bird-watcher was walking in Central Park, New York City, when he encountered a white woman who let her dog off the leash in a leash-only area of the park.
 When he asked her to leash the dog, she responded by calling 911, telling operators that "there's an African-American man threatening my life."
 The entire incident was filmed and uploaded to social media where the complainant become known as "Central Park Karen."